 SD: I heard Theresa say she’s having trust issues because she spent time and care presenting ways to try to resolve the problem and felt you ignored her.
 As the manager your job is not only to make sure your folks trust you but acquire as many ideas from your team as possible.
 Try a different response.

 Roberto: OK!
 Um.
 Theresa: I’m so sorry I didn’t hear you as you deserved to be heard.
-And I’m sad I’ve not heard all your other ideas.
-I’m sure they were all good and certainly worth discussing.
-I sometimes am focused on other issues going on and don’t listen properly.
+And I’m sad I’ve not heard your ideas.
+I’m sure all of your ideas are certainly worth discussing.
+I sometimes am focused on other issues and don’t listen properly.
 What can I do to regain your trust?
 And can we set a time later this week to discuss any ideas you have that might help the group be more efficient?

 To their credit, there was great authenticity, honesty, and quite a few tears and hugs.
 Ideas were shared, brainstormed, listened to by all.
 When there were misunderstandings people were asked to clarify.
 Ideas seemed to have wings, flying around the room.
 Everyone was listening attentively and respectfully.
 We even had a few laughs (A few in-jokes of course, but mostly I was the ‘butt’ of the jokes for sitting so long on the floor.
 No idea why I didn’t sit on a chair for god’s sakes!).